Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Introduction

 The edge terms can be combined in the same way as the vertex terms \cite{Bullivant2017}:

 As with the vertex terms, this means that

-This leads to the energy term $\mathcal{A}_i$ being a projector \cite{Bullivant2017}, with the eigenvalue of one corresponding to states that are 2-gauge-symmetric at that edge, as we will see shortly.
+This leads to the energy term $\mathcal{A}_i$ being a projector \cite{Bullivant2017}, with the eigenvalue of one corresponding to states that are 2-gauge-symmetric at that edge.
 The minus sign with which this term enters the Hamiltonian ensures that the energy term favours these gauge-symmetric states.
-To see that these lower energy states (such as the ground states) are invariant not just under the edge energy terms, but also under the individual 2-gauge transforms $\mathcal{A}_i^e$, note that the lower energy states satisfy $\mathcal{A}_i \ket{\psi} = \ket{\psi}$ by definition and so

 So far we have considered energy terms that enforce the 1-gauge symmetry and 2-gauge symmetry.
 Now we add terms that depend on quantities that are invariant under the two types of gauge transform.
 By building these terms from gauge-invariant quantities, we guarantee that the new terms commute with the gauge transforms.
 Recall from Section \ref{Section_Gauge_Invariants_HLGT} that there are gauge-invariant quantities associated to the closed cycles of the lattice.
 In particular, whether a cycle has a trivial group element or not is invariant under gauge transforms.
-We can therefore energetically punish cycles that have non-trivial 1-flux.
+We can therefore energetically penalize cycles that have non-trivial 1-flux.
 We do this with an energy term at each plaquette, which gives one if the plaquette has trivial flux and zero if the flux is non-trivial.
 As explained in Section \ref{Section_Gauge_Invariants_HLGT}, the 1-flux for a plaquette with label $e_p$ and path label $g_p$ for its boundary is given by $\partial(e_p)g_p$.
 The plaquette term therefore acts as $\delta(\partial(e_p)g_p, 1_G)$.
 An example of the plaquette energy term is shown in Figure \ref{plaquette_term_bigon_1}.
+The plaquette terms enter the Hamiltonian with a minus sign, which ensures that the lowest energy states have trivial flux on the plaquettes.
+We call plaquettes that satisfy this condition fake-flat \cite{Bullivant2017}.